luno/workflow/README.md

     workflow.ErrBackOff(5 * time.Minute)
 )
 ```

 ### `LagAlert`

 ```go
 func LagAlert(d time.Duration) Option
 ```

-- **Description:** Specifies the time threshold before a Prometheus metric switches to true, indicating that the workflow consumer is struggling to keep up.
+**Description:** Specifies the time threshold before a Prometheus metric switches to true, indicating that the workflow consumer is struggling to keep up.
 This can signal the need to convert to a parallel consumer.

-- **Parameters:**
-    - `d`: The duration of the lag alert as a `time.Duration`.
-- **Usage Example:**
+**Usage Example:**
 ```go
 b.AddStep(
     StepOne,